mhapach/swaggermodelgenerator/readme.md

 [![StyleCI][ico-styleci]][link-styleci]

 This library generates models and service with methods based on Swagger scheme.
-Current release supports only OpenAPI 2.0 (Aka OAS)
+Current release supports OpenAPI 2.0 (Aka OAS) and OpenApi 3.0

 ## Installation